-Uxmal is swelteringly hot with drenching humidity.
-August through October is hurricane season in this part of the world – and the weather becomes more changeable and less predictable during these months.
+During the late spring and summer, Uxmal is hot with drenching humidity.
 The rainy season is May through October; fierce afternoon rains last for 2-3 hours and clear in the evening.
 Dress in light clothes, and carry plenty of water and stay hydrated at all times.
 Wear high factor sun screen, take a hat and spray on some insect repellent to keep flying creatures at bay.

 Weather & Climates in Mexico

 Learn more about the weather and climates through the seasons and regions by connecting to the Mexperience guide about Weather and Climates in Mexico

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.